Dodgers vs. Braves Player Props Betting Odds

 Betts Stats

-- Betts brings a five-game streak with at least one hit into this contest.
-During his last five outings he is hitting .300 with two doubles, a triple, a home run, three walks and four RBI.
+- Betts has picked up at least one hit in six games in a row.
+In his last 10 outings he is batting .263 with three doubles, a triple, three home runs, eight walks and eight RBI.

 Betts Recent Games